-For more information, see Capitalizing Costs of Property on page F-3 and Pub.
+For more information, see Capitalizing Costs of Property on page F-4 and Pub.
 225.

 If you have a loss, the amount of loss you can deduct this year may be limited.
 Go on to line 37 before entering your loss on line 36.
 If you answered "No" to Question E on Schedule F, also see the Instructions for Form 8582.
-Enter the net profit or deductible loss here and on Form 1040, line 18, and trusts should enter the net profit or deductible loss here and on Form 1041, line 6.
-Partnerships should stop here and enter the profit or loss on this line and on Form 1065, line 5.
+Enter the net profit or deductible loss here and on Form 1040, line 18, and Schedule SE, line 1.
+Estates and trusts should enter the net profit or deductible loss here and on Form 1041, line 6.
+Partnerships should stop here and enter the profit or loss on this line and on Form 1065, line 5 (or Form 1065-B, line 7).

 If you have a net profit on line 36, this amount is earned income and may qualify you for the earned income credit if you meet certain conditions.
-See the Instructions for Form 1040, lines 56a and 56b, on page 21 for more details.
+See the Instructions for Form 1040, lines 59a and 59b, on page 36 for more details.